mapbender/mapbender/docs/UPGRADING.md

 Read the step by step guide to migrate Mapbender jQuery UI widget into a native ES6 JavaScript class. https://github.com/mapbender/mapbender/blob/develop/docs/elements/javascript_classes.md

+### Removed deprecated methods and properties
+- MapbenderYamlCompilerPass: Removed property applicationPaths.
+Use parameter "mapbender.yaml_application_dirs" instead.

+### YAML Definitions
+- Source definitions must now use the key "type" instead of "class" to define its type.
+See [the documentation](sources/sources.md) for details.
 ## 4.2.0

 ### Update database